jcapellman/Jack-Sazerak/README.md

-# JackSazerak
+# Jack Sazerak
-Side scroller throwback to the early 90s utilizing the MonoGame framework.
+Top down shooter throwback to the early 90s utilizing the MonoGame framework.